uma-email/poc/README3.md

 ### Concept

+This concept uses chained HMAC functions with multiple shared secret keys.
 The route is defined by the AS (start), client CRI (stop) and RS CRI (destination).

 ### Use Cases

-A proof of possession tokens and a verifiable audience.
-This should work for both access and refresh tokens, provided that the proper RS APIs or OIDC/AS endpoints are registered.
+A verifiable token route.
+This should work for both access and refresh tokens, provided that the proper route stops and endpoints are registered.

 Examples of token routes: